adobe/aem-upload/UPGRADE_GUIDE.md

 Here are a few things to know when upgrading to version 2 of the library.

+### HTTP API Change

+Version 2 now uses the Fetch API when submitting HTTP requests (it previously used Axios).
+Note that this only applies to the process of creating folders; file uploads were already going through the Fetch API.
+This change brings the two operations inline with one another, and will allow consumers to more directly control the options that are used when the library submits HTTP requests.

+The options used by Fetch can be controlled through `DirectBinaryUploadOptions.withHttpOptions()`.
+All values provided through this method will be passed directly to the Fetch API.

 ### Upload Result

 The structure of the upload results provided by the library has changed.
 Previously, the result was a class instance containing various metrics about the upload process.
 In version 2, the class was changed to a simple javascript `object`.